-The workability of the 'Distribution Network Model' also needs to be further tested keeping in mind the current market conditions and the model needs to be further examined with facts and figures i.e. between the proposed model (wherein the pricing which the broadcaster(s) are likely to notify and the basis of price at which MSOs would be compensated by way of rentals for the bandwidth needs to be determined) vis-à-vis (the current prevailing price and also keeping in mind the B2B (Business to Business) Model i.e. Recovery from LCOs with respect to the MSOs.
+The workability of the 'Distribution Network Model' also needs to be further tested keeping in mind the current market conditions and the same needs to be further examined with facts and figures i.e. between the proposed model (wherein the pricing which the broadcaster(s) are likely to notify and the basis of price at which DPOs would be compensated by way of "basic subscription" for the bandwidth needs to be determined) vis-à-vis (the current prevailing price and also keeping in mind the B-2-B (Business to Business) Model i.e. recovery from LCOs with respect to the MSOs.